ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

-<h3>4. tsconfig.json: An Overview of Key TypeScript Configuration Options - <a href="https://medium.com/@varsharanijnv16122001/tsconfig-json-an-overview-of-key-typescript-configuration-options-b952703ee2cb" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+The timing to Use the type never and unknown in TypeScript - <a href="https://medium.com/@rivenqinyy/the-timing-to-use-the-type-never-and-unknown-in-typescript-a97ab17d98b2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VARSHA RANI`**
+✍️ **posted by `Aaron Conlon`**

-<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>
+<blockquote>Recently, during an interview, I was asked about TypeScript knowledge, and one of the questions was: When should we use never and unknown…</blockquote>

 <h3>5.
-Using TypeScript with React Native: Best Practices - <a href="https://medium.com/@aneeqa-k25/using-typescript-with-react-native-best-practices-1f3738aff8e9" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aneeqa Khan`**
+✍️ **posted by `Gabriela Iriart`**

-<blockquote>TypeScript has rapidly become a favourite among developers for building robust, scalable, and maintainable applications.
-Combined with…</blockquote>
+<blockquote>NonNullable<T> in TypeScript is a utility type that plays a significant role in enhancing code safety and clarity.
+This is particularly…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js v20 upgrade guide: Best Practices and Performance Insights - <a href="https://medium.com/@Games24x7Tech/node-js-v20-upgrade-guide-best-practices-and-performance-insights-f76d7ace09ff" target="_blank" rel="noopener noreferrer">link</a></h3>
+DynamoDB: Batch Update Multiple Items in a Table - <a href="https://medium.com/@abhaykumarchaudhary3/dynamodb-batch-update-multiple-items-in-a-table-768f64efaa20" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Games24x7 Blogs`**
+✍️ **posted by `Abhay Kumar Chaudhary`**

-<blockquote>As of April 2023, Node.js versions less than v16 have reached their end of life, marking an essential milestone for developers and…</blockquote>
+<blockquote>If you’re working with DynamoDB, you might be familiar with its methods for reading or deleting multiple records at once using batchGetItem…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>